128technology/docs/docs/about_supported_platforms.md

 * 128T software is continuously tested on the platform for performance and functionality
 * Complete build, including BIOS, DMI information, and labeling controlled by 128 Technology specification
-* May include commitment to keep up with third-party supply chain and engineering changes (end of life parts, BIOS changes, etc.)
+* May include commitment to keep up with third-party supply chain and platform changes (end of life parts, BIOS changes, etc.)
 * Supplier relationship established
 * Includes performance benchmarking
 * Supporting documentation as needed